 Extension of the Deaf Persons' Interpreters Act.
-Under the bill, if an accommodation was made for a deaf or deaf-blind person in circumstances enumerated in the Americans with Disabilities Act of 1990, the interpreter would have to be a qualified interpreter.
+Under the bill, if an interpreter was required as an accommodation for a deaf or deaf-blind person under state or federal law (for example, the federal Americans with Disabilities Act), the interpreter would have to be a qualified interpreter.